CTF-HH-2023/DDOS-Client/README.md

 > ⚠️ This is a client for educational purpose, used for a scenarios during a ctf organized by 2 university.
-Our team will not support the use outside of the CTF context.
+Our team will not support the usage outside of the CTF context.

 # DDOS-Client
 ## A simple ddos client